September 24, 2021 by Peter B. Laird

 Prostate cancer patients who live in Palm Beach County also have convenient access to radiation treatment – as well as the benefits offered by this device – at the Lynn Cancer Institute.
 Michael Kasper, M.D., medical director of radiation oncology at the Institute, was also one of the very early adopters of this device for treating prostate cancer patients.

-SpaceOAR Vue Hydrogel incorporates iodine to enhance its visibility under CT imaging, according to Dr. Kasper, who has successfully treated prostate cancer patients for more than four years and has extensive experience using the device.
-“Now, it’s even easier for the radiation oncologist to delineate the hydrogel after placement during radiation treatment planning,” he says.
+SpaceOAR Vue Hydrogel incorporates iodine to enhance its visibility under CT imaging, according to Dr. Kasper, who has successfully treated prostate cancer patients using SpaceOAR technology for more than four years and has extensive experience using the device.
+“Now, it’s even easier for the radiation oncologist to delineate the hydrogel after placement during radiation treatment planning,” Dr. Kasper says.